-Dedicated funding for transit available to Metro Transit or counties in the metro area includes: 1) Metro Council property taxes levied on property in "Transit Capital Levy Communities," which together comprise the more urbanized area of the region; 2) state motor vehicle sales tax-6.5 percent on motor vehicle sales-with 40 percent of the proceeds dedicated for transit statewide, including Metro Transit; 3) a 0.25 tax rate is subject to voter approval every four years.
+Dedicated funding for transit available to Metro Transit or counties in the metro area includes: 1) Metro Council property taxes levied on property in "Transit Capital Levy Communities," which together comprise ax rate is subject to voter approval every four years.
 The current rate is 0.1 cent per dollar of property value.